webclinic017/pytho/game/templates/game/markdown/explain.md

 2. Demonstrate the value of geographic diversification
 3. Show you what level of returns are realistic, using real data

-Our dataset is equity and govt bond total real returns for 16 developed countries (using inflation in the host country).
+Our dataset is equity and govt bond total real returns for 16 developed countries in USD terms.
+USD is selected for ease of calculation, we will eventually offer a wider range of base currencies.

-40 year periods are largely consecutive for a single country.
-Samples won't overlap in place and time across assets but the place may not be unique.
-In total, there are ~1.5k unique sample periods stretching from the late 19th century to the present.
+The sample period is 40 years, in most cases these will be consecutive.
+Samples won't overlap across host and time but the host may not be unique across the sample.
+In total we have ~2k unique sample periods from the late 19th century to the present.

-Our sample will overstate historical returns marginally.
-We cover the reasons for this below as they are not simple.
+However, this sample will still overstate historical returns.
+We cover the reasons for this in full below, but briefly: our sample has selection bias because it is comprised of economies which became developed markets, costs of government policy (for example, capital controls) are not included, and most historical samples overstate the liquidity of markets historically.

 ## Who is this site for?